 2. Verify that the review process, including assignment of responsibility, provides for ensuring that all proposed plant changes are reviewed for potential FSAR impact.

-3. When the review process above identifies the need for a change to the FSAR and/or proposed technical specifications, verify that procedures and responsibilities are established to ensure that the changes will be made in accordance with the requirements in 10 CFR 52.98 and the applicable Part 52 Appendix for the certified design
+3. When the review process above identifies the need for a change to the FSAR and/or proposed technical specifications, verify that procedures and responsibilities are established to ensure that the changes will be made in accordance with the requirements in Title 10 of the Code of Federal Regulations (10 CFR) 52.98 and the applicable Part 52 Appendix for the certified design

 being constructed for COLs.
 See IP 35007, “Quality Assurance Program Implementation During Construction and Pre-Construction Activities,” for additional information on Tier 1, Tier 2* and Tier 2 changes requiring prior NRC approval for departures or changes to the FSAR.